There are Five Phases to your landscaping journey

 Having happily signed off that the concept is right, now is time to specify all materials to be used, colours, plan type, lighting, etc.

-This step may involve visiting suppliers to physically see the materials, and feel the texture of the stone or clare that may reflect from materials.
+This step may involve visiting suppliers to physically see the materials, to feel the texture of the stone or see the glare that may reflect from materials.
 You may also visit a nursery to look at the plants suggested.

 This is where a good designer can guide you on what questions must be asked and help you articulate exactly what you want for your garden.